Elec0/apex-challenge-tracker/README.md

 When adding a new challenge, the first number entered will be placed in the max value box, if no other number has been entered already.

 The search icon opens a filter panel, which will search all entered challenges.
 Text after a comma will be filtered as Modes.
+Challenges applying to class types will appear in the search results for legends of that class.
-> Ex: "Bloodhound, BR" shows all challenges with Bloodhound and the BR mode.
+> Ex: "Bloodhound, BR" shows all challenges with Bloodhound, the BR mode, and any that include "Recon".
 >
 Adding an asterisk will also include the challenges with the 'All' mode.
 > Ex: "Ash, A*"